iCliniq Logo

 What Is the Prevalence of Generalized Anxiety Disorder (GAD)?

 Generalized anxiety disorder is prevalent, impacting approximately three percent of the adult population.
-In childhood, anxiety affects around 25 % of children between the ages of 13 and 18 at some point.
+In childhood, anxiety affects around 25 percent of children between the ages of 13 and 18 at some point.
 Nevertheless, the lifetime occurrence of severe anxiety disorders among children aged 13 to 18 is approximately six percent.

 What Are the Risk Factors for Generalized Anxiety Disorder (GAD)?